vishalnarkhede/git-sync/README.md

     * Copy following code in `sync_all.sh` file in gulftalent codebase directory (where we have .git).
     * Just run `./sync_all.sh` from command line.
 All the Release-Module branches will be updated to origin.

+##  Don't just use it blindly.
+Things to keep in mind:

+1. It will delete branches with suffix as <branch_suffix> from local machine first.
+So if you have some changes in some branch, that are not on origin, either change the branch name or push that branch to origin.
+2. Before running the command or script, make sure you don't have any uncommited changes on current branch.

+#### P.S.
+Suggestions for improvement are always welcomed.
+Feel free to leave comments or file PR with changes.